Gongyang Zhuan: Early development

 Some exegesis monographs by Gongyang scholars mounts to over one million characters in length, that scholars from other schools accused Gongyang school for being too fixated on the trivia of Chunqiu.

-At the end of Western Han Dynasty, scholar Liu Xin proposed to establish professorship for Zuo Zhuan and ‘’Guliang Zhuan.
+At the end of Western Han dynasty, scholar Liu Xin proposed to establish professorship for Zuo Zhuan and ‘’Guliang Zhuan.
 Once his advice was adopted, Gongyang school no longer monopolized the official interpretation of Spring and Autumn Annals.
-From the time of the Eastern Han Dynasty onwards, more and more people criticized Dong Zhongshu's interpretation of the Gongyang Zhuan.
+From the time of the Eastern Han dynasty onwards, more and more people criticized Dong Zhongshu's interpretation of the Gongyang Zhuan.

-During the later years of the Han Dynasty, He Xiu (何休) became the most ardent defender of Gongyang School.
+During the later years of the Han dynasty, He Xiu became the most ardent defender of Gongyang School.
 He combated vigorously with scholars who prefer Zuo Zhuan and Guliang Zhuan.
 After spending seventeen years, he wrote a hermeneutics work on Gongyang Zhuan, which is largely survived into modern days.
 He Xiu's work became the primary source for textual reconstruction of Gongyang Zhuan and a major source of inspiration for later Gongyang scholars.

-Huan Kuan (桓寬), author of the Confucian political treatise Discourses on Salt and Iron (鹽鐵論), was another notable Gongyang Scholar.
+Huan Kuan (桓寬), author of the Confucian political treatise Discourses on Salt and Iron, was another notable Gongyang Scholar.